-Kaiser Permanente CETT sessions are specific to perinatal, pediatric, intensive care, and emergency departments.
-Scenarios are common and rare emergencies that not only focus not on the technique, but interpersonal skills such as communication, role clarity, shared mental model, situational awareness and psychosocial safety.
+CETT is an immersive, interdisciplinary, educational experience that focuses on the critical patient through simulation.
+Simulation is Scenarios are common and rare emergencies that not only focus not on the technique, but interpersonal skills such as communication, role clarity, shared mental model, situational awareness and psychosocial safety.